 Nevertheless many mobile "not-spots" remain in Norfolk (some rural areas and parts of the coast in particular), particularly for 4G data coverage, although there are plans to improve this: for example, EE announced in 2016 that it intends to achieve 95% UK geographical coverage by 2020.

 The next generation of mobile networks will be 5G.
-Whilst there is no agreement as to the precise standards of 5G, it will probably encompass the following:
+Whilst there is no agreement as to the precise standards of 5G.